 Dr. Taylor, a clinical neuropsychologist with years of behavioral and rehabilitation experience, is the Director of Adult Services at Lakeview NeuroRehabilitation Center.
 He is responsible for the development, implementation, and management of clinical services including allied health, day program, neuropsychological services, vocational, throughout campus and community based - treatment programs.
 Dr. Taylor also works as a consultant in the disability branch of a large insurance company, has experience as a consultant in the area of Long Term Disability.
 Dr. Taylor has served as a board member of the New Hampshire Brain Injury Association, the New Hampshire Brain and Spinal Cord Injury Council, and the Commission to Study the Effects of Post-traumatic Stress Disorder and Traumatic Brain Injury Suffered by New Hampshire Soldiers and Veterans Returning from Iraq and Afghanistan (HB 1335).
 He has presented and published in the areas of neuropsychological assessment, malingering and over-reporting of symptoms, disability assessment, mild brain injury, and depression and brain injury.

-Lorene is a member of the American Nurses Association (ANA) as well as the New Hampshire chapter of the ANA and is currently enrolled in graduate school pursuing her master’s degree.
+Lorene is a member of the American Nurses Association (ANA) as well as the New Hampshire chapter of the ANA.
+She is also the acting 2014 Nurse Planner for the Alaska Brain Injury Conference.

 Dr. Gary Usher, MD is a Board Certified Neurologist who has been consulting with Lakeview NeuroRehabilitation Center since 1991.
 His own practice is Coastal Neurology Services, Inc. in Dover, New Hampshire.
 Dr. Usher graduated from Medical School at SUNY Upstate Medical University in Syracuse, New York.
 He completed his residency and fellowship at Boston University Medical Center.